 8.4.
-Report Control Block (unbuffered/buffered) in the SCL structure
+Report Control Block (RCB) unbuffered/buffered in the SCL structure

-The IEC 61850 standard defines a reporting mechanism that uses spontaneous data transmission.
+The IEC 61850 standard defines a reporting mechanism that uses spontaneous data transmission from the server to the client.
 This aims to minimize the network load.

 The generation and transmission of the report are controlled by the report control blocks.

 A report control block is defined by its attributes, such as the assigned dataset, trigger options and optional fields.
 The dataset is sent directly from the server to the client in case the configured event has occurred.
 The KEY series gateways support both buffered and unbuffered RCBs.

 In unbuffered RCBs the data is transmitted as defined by the chosen trigger options.
 In case of a connection loss the data is not stored.
 Transmission resumes once the connection is re-established but information that may have been transmitted during the connection loss will be lost.
+These RCBs are ideal for managing alarms.

 In buffered RCBs, however, in the event of a connection interruption, the data is stored in a circular buffer.
 As soon as the connection is re-established, the buffered information is transmitted in chronological order.
+These RCBs are ideal for managing measurements.